irinpotapova/notes-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

+Please be sure you have installed Angular CLI.
+Run `npm install -g @angular/cli` for install it.

+## Install
+Run `npm install` for installing project dependencies.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.